greg-raven/Department-21/_drafts/funnies.md

 On their wedding night she said, "I have something to confess: I'm a hooker."

-"No problem," he said, "just fold your right thumb under your left palm like this…"
+"No problem," he said, "just fold your right thumb under your left palm like this..."

 ------

 Below are actual insurance claim form gaffes.

-These are NEW (mostly), and are the collection made by Norwich Union for their annual Christmas magazine…
+These are NEW (mostly), and are the collection made by Norwich Union for their annual Christmas magazine...

 "I started to slow down but the traffic was more stationary than I thought."